Building OpenBullet 2 from source

 npm install

-and finally build the web client using
+And finally, build the web client using:

 npm run build

-Copy the contents of the dist
+Copy the contents of the dist folder to the OpenBullet2/OpenBullet2.Web/bin/Release/net10.0/publish/wwwroot folder

-cp -r dist/* ../OpenBullet2.Web/bin/Release/net8.0/publish/wwwroot
+cp -r dist/* ../OpenBullet2.Web/bin/Release/net10.0/publish/wwwroot

-you can then navigate to the publish folder and start OB2 with the usual command
+You can then navigate to the publish folder and start OB2 with the usual command:

-cd ../OpenBullet2.Web/bin/Release/net8.0/publish
+cd ../OpenBullet2.Web/bin/Release/net10.0/publish

 dotnet ./OpenBullet2.Web.dll